-The products, services, or features you purchase are subject to commercial contracts and terms, and some or all of the products, services, or features described in this document may not be available for you to purchase or use.
-Except for the agreement in the contract, Ruijie Networks makes no explicit or implicit statements or warranties with respect to the content of this document.
+The products, services, or features you purchase are subject to commercial contracts and terms.
+Some or all of the products, services, or features described in this document may not be within the scope of your purchase or use.
+Unless otherwise agreed in the contract, Ruijie Networks does not make any express or implied statement or guarantee for the content of this document.